 The Partner's role

-Become an expert in four essential skills if you are going to try to build a satisfying relationship with a narcissistic or bpd husband, wife, partner or work colleague.
+Become an expert in four essential skills if you are going to try to build a satisfying relationship with a husband, wife, partner or work colleague who has narcissistic or bpd tendencies.

 By the way, if you are wondering which label fits the difficult person in your life, that's because these labels tend to be poorly defined.
 They also often overlap.
 More often women get labeled bpd and men narcissistic, but in fact in general narcissism